Galaxy25/Python1Course/references/11-data-structures/README.md

 [1, 2, 3]
 ```

 New values can be added using `append()`.
-For lists `extend()` can be used for combining lists and other data structures. `pop()` removes items from the list using the index.
+For lists, `extend()` can be used for combining lists and other data structures. `pop()` removes items from the list using the index.
 Values being added and removed makes lists *changeable*.
-The List is also seen with duplicates without throwing any errors.
+Multiple equivalent values can be stored in a list.

 ```python3
 numbers = [1,2,3]